-Learning with noisy labels has gained significant attention, as clean labels are often scarce in practice.
-Existing methods mitigate label noise through designing robust loss functions~\cite{li2023dynamics}, noise-aware sample re-weighting~\cite{han2019deep}, and label correction~\cite{huang2023twin}.
-Noise label learning has been extensively incorporated into cluster-based unsupervised ReID to refine pseudo-labels and improve model stability.
-For example, RCLL~\cite{zhang2021refining} regularizes noisy pseudo-labels by smoothing their temporal variations across epochs.
-STDA~\cite{he2023spatial} aggregates spatial-level neighborhood consistency to refine pseudo-labels, while PPLR~\cite{cho2022part} reduces label noise by integrating global and partial predictions with label smoothing.
-However, these methods mainly operate on single-modality clustering, leveraging temporal, spatial, or fine-grained contextual cues, and thus struggle to correct erroneous cross-modality relationships.
+Due to the limited availability of clean annotations in practice, cluster-based unsupervised ReID methods commonly adopt noise label learning mechanisms to refine pseudo-labels and stabilize model training.
+For example, STDA~\cite{he2023spatial} aggregates spatial-level neighborhood consistency to refine pseudo-labels, while PPLR~\cite{cho2022part} reduces label noise by integrating global and partial predictions with label smoothing.
+However, these methods mainly operate on single-modality clustering, leveraging spatial or fine-grained contextual cues, and thus struggle to correct erroneous cross-modality relationships.
 In the USL-VI-ReID task, DPIS~\cite{shi2023dual} and MMM~\cite{shi2024multi} incorporate noisy-label learning by fitting a two-component Gaussian Mixture Model (GMM) to the loss distribution to estimate label confidence, which is then used to penalize noisy samples during optimization.
 In contrast to such penalization-based strategies, we exploit the estimated confidence to explicitly revise pseudo-labels, thereby mitigating modality bias at the label level rather than merely suppressing its effect.